-In 2016 after seven years working as the head sommelier of Le Chateaubriand in Paris, Sébastien Châtillon moved to Vallabrix in the Gard and started making wine.
+In 2016 after seven years working as the head sommelier of the famed bistro Le Chateaubriand in Paris, Seb moved to Vallabrix in the Gard to begin making wine.

-Once the grapes reach the cave, exercising both creativity and restraint.
-His masterful palate is put to work and he often blends grapes from different parcels, varieties and colours.
+Once the grapes reach the cave, Seb exercises both creativity and restraint, putting his masterful palate to work blending grapes from different parcels, varieties and colours.
 The wines age in a variety of vessels and are bottled unfiltered, with no additions.

 As Seb has settled into his life as a vigneron, there has been an increase in clarity, focus and continuity that comes with getting to know the nuances of his parcels across several vintages, with each release offering a fascinating glimpse into the work of a grower who refuses to sit still.